SKKU-ESLAB/Virtual-Connection/README.md

-# Selective Connection
+# Virtual Connection
-Selective Connection is a framework for abstraction of P2P communications (Wi-fi Direct, Bluetooth, Bluetooth LE, etc.)
+Virtual Connection is a framework for abstraction of P2P communications (Wi-fi Direct, Bluetooth, Bluetooth LE, etc.)

 # Quick Start
 Selective Connection is composed of Linux-side and Android-side programs.